Taylor Swift stuns with vintage-inspired engagement ring designed by Kindred Lubeck

-The new rock on Taylor Swift's finger was designed by Kindred Lubeck, a representative for the pop star confirmed Tuesday.

-The vintage-inspired diamond is an old mine brilliant cut, Tree Paine, Swift's publicist, said Tuesday.
-She provided no further details after Swift and Travis Kelce jointly announced their engagement earlier in the day.

-Lubeck, who is based in New York and operates Artifex Fine Jewelry, in the daughter of Jay Lubeck, a well-known gold smith in Neptune Beach, Florida.
-Swift showed off her ring in a carousel of five photos accompanying the engagement news as the couple stood in a garden.
-Swift wore a striped Ralph Lauren dress and her go-to Cartier diamond-encrusted watch on left wrist.
+Lubeck, who is based in New York and operates Artifex Fine Jewelry, is the daughter of Jay Lubeck, a well-known goldsmith in Neptune Beach, Florida.
+Swift showed off her ring on Instagram as the couple stood in a garden.
+Swift wore a striped Ralph Lauren dress and her go-to Cartier diamond-encrusted watch on her left wrist.

 Lubeck is a goldsmith who specializes in hand engraving.
 She also collects vintage jewelry, according to her bio on Artifex Fine Jewelry’s website.
-Old mine brilliant cuts are square-shaped with rounded corners.
-Swift's is set in yellow gold.
+Old mine brilliant cuts are often boxy shaped with rounded corners and soft curved edges.
+Swift's diamond is in a yellow gold bezel setting.

 Such diamonds usually have 58 large facets and the style dates to the 18th century.
 The bulky nature of the cut was intended to sparkle by candlelight.